 Your HSA belongs to you regardless of your employment.
 If you change jobs, or stop working altogether, you can keep your total HSA balance, including all employer contributions.
 You can continue spending the account balance on qualified medical expenses free of taxes or penalties.

 However, you will not be able to make further contributions to your account, unless you remain enrolled in a HDHP.
 If you lose your HDHP, all contributions to an HSA must be suspended until you are back on an HSA-compliant HDHP plan.

 What if I change my health coverage to a plan that doesn’t allow an HSA?

 You will have to stop making contributions to your HSA, but you will be free to spend the account balance with the same tax-free benefits, provided the money goes toward qualified medical expenses.
 You could also hold on to the balance and any investments until age 65, at which point the money would be available to you with no taxes or penalties.

-For more information on these or other HSA scenarios, contact Insurance Benefits Team today.
+For more information on these or other HSA scenarios, contact IBT Consulting today.